hugo-ye/Music-Festival-Companion/README.md

 2. I want to sort my search results alphabetically, by date, by location, or by price, so that I can prioritize the most relevant options. **Hugo**
 3. I want to view detailed information about an event and access a direct link to purchase tickets, so that I can make informed decisions and secure my spot quickly. **Abdullah**
 4. I want to be able to "favorite" events I am going to attend to a main "Wishlist" with a single click, so that I don't lose track of potential concerts I want to attend. **Abdullah**
-5. I want to create custom-named lists (and delete them if necessary), so that I can categorize events (e.g., "Date Night optio
+5. I want to create custom-named lists (and delete them if necessary), so that I can categorize events (e.g., "Date Night options"). **Cheuk-Fung**
+6. I want to add specific events to my custom lists and remove them if I change my mind, so my itinerary is always up to date. **Yifu**
+7. I want to receive reminders about upcoming events whenever I open the app, so that I remember to attend. **Yifu**
+8. I want to create secure accounts for myself, my friends, and my family, and log in with a password, so that my saved events and lists are private and accessible only to me. **Hugo**